The museum offers the opportunity for schools and youth groups to camp overnight.

-Camping at Beamish Museum offers a unique opportunity for children to experience visiting the museum when open and closed!
+Camping at Beamish Museum offers a unique opportunity for children to experience visiting the museum both when it is open and when it is closed!

 Duration: 2 days, 1 night